 After identifying the needed solutions, the team can determine an implementation strategy.
 Although preparation is in the next phase, business users can begin testing cloud solution applications.
-Users can start with the trial versions of SAP Cloud Platform and on-premise solutions.
+Users can start with the trial versions of SAP Business Technology Platform and on-premise solutions.

 After that, a digital roadmap should begin to form for implementation.
 The team may begin outlining a deployment strategy and is then ready for the next stage of the digital transformation journey.

 This phase is all about planning.
 This is where the project management team steps up and begins planning and preparing the initial project and giving out team assignments.
 From there, work can begin to ensure a successful rollout.